aidapsibr/aks-prometheus-windows-exporter/README.md

 ## What *can* we do?
 Well, we can do a lot actually, but we have to piece it together ourselves for the time being.
 Cloud providers, in this case Azure, build on top of IaaS primitives like Virtual Machine Scale Sets.
 We can directly interact with those to install some software on each host `node`.
 That along with a way to publicize the nodes' scraping port to Prometheus is all we need, really.

-## Prerequites

-- AKS cluster with Windows nodes
-- Prometheus *[and optionally Grafana]*
-- Contributor access to the resources
-- Deployment permissions to the cluster

 ## How do we install software?
 There are a few ways to install software on a VM scale set in Azure.
 The most common are: